 Some people consider walnuts the ultimate nut for heart health.
 That may have something to do with the quality of the antioxidants they contain.
 An ounce of walnuts may even have more antioxidants than your daily intake of fruits and vegetables.
 Like other nuts, they can help lower cholesterol and the amount of inflammation in your body.
 They may even help lower your blood pressure.

 Like almonds, pistachios are lower in calories than many other types of nuts.
 This makes them a healthy snack for anyone trying to lose weight.
 Studies have shown that eating about two to three ounces of them a day can help raise good cholesterol levels.
 These little green nuts may also lower your blood pressure.

-Technically, peanuts aren’t really nuts at all.
-They’re legumes like beans and peas.
-But you’ll find them in the nut aisle at your local grocery store.
-They’re a great heart-healthy snack.
-Not only do they reduce the risk for heart disease, but studies have shown that they may help prevent Type 2 diabetes for women.
+Technically, peanuts aren’t actually nuts.
+They’re legumes, like beans and peas, but you’ll find them in the nut aisle at your local grocery store.
+They’re a great heart-healthy snack, whole or in the form of peanut butter.
+Not only do they reduce the risk for heart disease, but studies have shown that they may help prevent type 2 diabetes for women.

 Last but not least, cashews are great nuts to add to your heart-healthy diet.
 Like the others, they can help lower your cholesterol levels.
 They’re also a good source of copper, which can help reduce your risk of developing some diseases.
 Cashews are filled with antioxidants, and they may help lower your blood pressure.

 Learn more about the nutrition services we offer at Bon Secours.